-Extremely versatile for older kids, as it can be converted to a high back or backless booster and accommodate as much as 110 pounds.
-Fabric wipes clean with minimal effort.
+Extremely versatile option for older kids, as it can be converted to a high back or backless booster and accommodate as much as 110 pounds.
+The seat's fabric wipes clean with minimal effort.

-Time consuming to install, and tends to move around a bit even once secured.
+Time-consuming to install, and it tends to move around a bit even once secured.
 Not a good fit for tiny newborns or preemies.
 Bulky design.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.